rianrajagede/yaml-wit/README.md

   - \is{where is I can find King \n{Dinesh}}?
 ```

-## Usage
+## Bot Training

-After defining everything in config.yaml, simply train your bot by running the following command in the same directory with app.py and config.yaml:
+After define everything in config.yaml, simply train your bot by running the following command in the same directory with app.py and config.yaml:

 ```
 python3 app.py